SSRS Dashboard Reports

 Add Column Chart to SSRS Dashboard Example

-Next, we will add a Column Chart beside the previously created Pie Chart in SSRS Dashboard.
+Next, we will add a Column Chart beside the previously created Pie Chart in the SSRS Dashboard.
 For this, right-click on the open space beside the Pie Chart to open the context menu.
 Please choose the Insert -> Chart option from it.

 Add Bar Chart to Dashboard